driaug/where-is-waldo/README.md

 ## Dependencies

-Run the command 'pip install -r requirements.txt' to install all of the necessary dependencies for this repository.
+Run the command `pip install -r requirements.txt` to install all of the necessary dependencies for this repository.

 ## Model